 Using an online payment software, you can offer more payment options via email so your clients don’t have to worry about downloading an app or logging in somewhere else.

 Why asking for payment with PayPal is a clunky client experience

 - When your clients get a paper invoice in the mail or an invoice attachment in their email, that requires them to navigate over to PayPal, enter in your payment details, confirm their payment details, and hit send (all without getting distracted first)

 - Additional $10/mo for recurring billing (like subscriptions or monthly retainers)

-- Payments are received into your PayPal account; requires 3-5 business days, on average, to transfer funds to your bank account
+- Payments are received in your PayPal account; requires 3 to 5 business days, on average, to transfer funds to your bank account

 - Adds one more system to manage in your business toolkit